 The best way to prevent tennis elbow, and its reoccurrence, is to limit upper extremity use.
 The more sets and reps someone performs, the more likely tennis elbow is to occur.
 Also, don’t put your elbow in precarious positions, as mentioned above, and if you have pain in the elbow area…STOP what you are doing go to your doctor.
 Remember, the longer you have symptoms, the harder it is to get better.

 Tennis elbow can be a difficult problem to treat/ handle if not managed early and correctly.
 Initially, the best option in dealing with tennis elbow is to allow the tendon to rest, modify the activity you are doing and if needed, use an elbow strap around the elbow region.
 No pain, no gain doesn’t apply here.
-If exercises continue to cause pain after approximately 2 weeks after initial onset, I would recommend a referral to a health care provider to seek medical attention.
+If exercises continue to cause pain after approximately 2 weeks after the initial onset, I would recommend a referral to a health care provider to seek medical attention.

 Christopher Blessing is a board-certified physical therapist in both New Jersey and Pennsylvania and has been practicing in outpatient orthopedics for over 16 years.
 He received his undergraduate degree from Rutgers Camden College of Arts and Sciences in Biology, a Masters’s degree in Kinesiology from West Chester University, and his Masters’s degree in Physical Therapy from Nova Southeastern University in Florida.
 He is also an Orthopedic Clinical Specialist from the American Physical Therapy Association.